flyteorg/flytekit/docs/source/design/control_plane.rst

 Any Endpoint
 ============

-The :py:class:`~flytekit.configuration.Config` class's :py:meth:`~flytekit.configuration.Config.for_endpoint` method can be used to construct the ``Config`` object to connect to a specific endpoint.
+The :py:class:`~flytekit.remote.remote.FlyteRemote` class's :py:meth:`~flytekit.remote.remote.FlyteRemote.for_endpoint` method can be used to construct the ``FlyteRemote`` object to connect to a specific endpoint.

 .. code-block:: python

-    from flytekit.remote import FlyteRemote
+    from flytekit import FlyteRemote
-    from flytekit.configuration import Config

-    remote = FlyteRemote(
+    remote = FlyteRemote.for_endpoint(
-        config=Config.for_endpoint(endpoint="flyte.example.net"),
+        endpoint="flyte.example.net",
         default_project="flytesnacks",
         default_domain="development",
     )